 - Olive Oil

+Is Taco Salad Healthy?
 What Makes This Salad Healthier?

 My favorite thing to do to traditional, more indulgent recipes is to switch and swap ingredients to bring up the nutritional value!
-By using dark leafy greens instead of iceberg lettuce, there’s more antioxidants and nutrients in the salad including vitamin A, vitamin C, and magnesium.
+By using dark leafy greens instead of iceberg lettuce, there are more antioxidants and nutrients in the salad including vitamin A, vitamin C, and magnesium.
 The avocado brings in healthy omega-rich fats and vitamin C, and replacing the cheddar cheese with dairy-free mozza (made from cashews) makes this salad suitable for those with lactose intolerance or whey allergies.

 To the healthy taco salad, I also added beans (not always found in traditional taco salad) which brings in tons of fibre and a nice dose of protein, corn for more fibre and b-vitamins, and the dressing is made simply from a mixture of olive oil, lime, salsa, honey, and dairy-free sour cream.